How to build your first marketing team

 This article aims to give founders, talent teams and CEOs of start-ups a guide to building y...

 This article aims to give founders, talent teams and CEOs of start-ups a guide to building your first marketing team.
+If you're ready to expand your team, read our article detailing the five steps to scale.

 Recruiting the first marketing hire is a huge step for any growing businesses.
 You're not only introducing a member of the team, but setting your first marketing budget.